 ESG Measure Director Objective Performance lan Page Provide sponsorship to the Sustainability strategy of the Group and drive changes through the organisation to support meeting the targets set in the Group Strategy.
 Act as sponsor of the One Dechra Engagement actions during the financial year specifically the Group wide actions on Communication and Wellbeing ESG is permanently embedded within the organisation.
-All global team members understand and are engaged in achieving the objectives set by the ESG Committee Paul Sandland Sponsor and execute the agreed Sustainability strategy Established carbon reduction targets in accordance with Science Based Targets, met TCFD reporting requirements and enhanced employee engagement through roll out of Deedster application, execution of multi-channel communication plan and recruitment of ESG ambassadors Tony Griffin Work closely with the Sustainability Director to reduce the carbon footprint of the European business and in delivering the Group's science based goals for the 2022 financial year All DVP EU facilities have established and are implementing a sustainability plan which includes green electricity, recycling, and LED lighting.
+All global team members understand and are engaged in achieving the objectives set by the ESG Committee Paul Sandland Sponsor and execute the agreed Sustainability strategy Established carbon reduction targets in accordance with Science Based Targets, met TCFD reporting requirements and enhanced employee engagement through roll out of Deedster application, execution of multi-channel communication plan and recruitment of ESG ambassadors Tony Griffin Work closely with the Sustainability Director to reduce the All DVP EU facilities have established and are implementing a sustainability plan which includes green electricity, fully electric cars recycling, and LED lighting.
 Uldum has completed the shipment analysis to reduce the number of small inefficient shipments.
-All countries are now offering either hybrid or fully electric cars
+All countries are now offering either hybrid or